playfulprogramming/playfulprogramming/content/blog/component-reference/index.md

+# Refactoring to dedicated components

 This code is _functional_, but this code is getting a bit out of hand, let's move our context menu code into it's own component.
+This way, we're able to do easier refactors, code cleanup, and more.

+For now, let's leave our the code pertaining to

 <!-- tabs:start -->

-# React
+## React

 ```jsx {0-12}
 const ContextMenu = ({ x, y, onClose }) => {